-If a Nexcare™ product is made with natural rubber latex, it will say so on the front of the package.
+Many Nexcare™ products are not made with natural rubber latex.
+However, if the product does contain natural rubber latex, it will say so on the front of the product package.

 Yes, remove the outer bag before heating and follow the instructions on the product for heating or cooling.
 Carefully check the pack for leaks, and insert it in the cover or wrap it in cloth.
 Check for desired temperature by carefully placing the covered pack against your forearm.
 If it's too hot, let it cool.
 When comfortable, apply the pack to the desired area.